Troubleshooting & FAQ

 hbi auth statusIf the first two commands work and the third only says that you are not logged in yet, the CLI binary is already fine.

-Will CLI reuse tokens automatically after login?
+Will CLI reuse the sign-in state automatically after login?

 Yes.